lokashrinav/lokashrinav/README.md

 ### About Me

-Hi there, I'm Shrinav Loka!
+Hi, I'm Shrinav Loka!
 I'm a Computer Science and Math student at the University of Maryland - College Park.
 I just want to have fun coding.

 ### 🧰 Languages and Tools